MicrosoftDocs/azure-devops-docs/docs/pipelines/troubleshooting.md

 0. Queue the build.

 0. On the build summary page, there will now be a **Diagnostic logs** section.
-You can download your diagnostic logs per phase.
+You can download your diagnostic logs per job.
 If you would like to download everything you can also choose to **Download all logs as zip**.

 > Diagnostic logs are not yet available for releases.